Adetutu-web/Precipitation-Prediction/README.md

 *to overcome the imbalance between each class examples we have upsampled our minority class for better predictions accuracy*

-*we are having dataset with around 1800 examples and having 15 features of course all of them are not worth predicting the target variable(PRCP) so we used Chi-square technique to predict which feature we are going feed in algorithm*
+*used Chi-square technique to predict which feature we are going feed in algorithm*